Blackish Cuckooshrike

 Interesting Facts About the Blackish Cuckooshrike

-• 7Despite its name, the Blackish Cuckooshrike is more closely related to the minivets than to true cuckoos.
+• 2Despite its name, the Blackish Cuckooshrike is more closely related to flycatchers than to cuckoos, a common misconception.

 Blackish Cuckooshrike Conservation Status